Senior Rare Disease Analyst/ Statistical Geneticist

 *Quality assurance and sample provenance monitoring

-This analyst role is part of a highly motivated Bioinformatics team, working as part of a small team responsible for rare disease analysis and study of non-tumour genomes.
+This analyst role is part of a highly motivated Bioinformatics team, working as part of a small team responsible for rare disease analysis.

-*Performing custom analysis for a range of projects
+*Performing computational analyses for a range of projects

 *Establishing general bioinformatics resources for day-to-day use by colleagues

-*A demonstrable ability to balance competing demands and deliver to deadlines
+*A demonstrable ability to cope under pressure and deliver to deadlines

 *Ability to communicate effectively within a multidisciplinary team

 *Flexible and co-operative approach to colleagues